All Books

 Key Takeaways

-• Be impeccable with your word to build self-trust and integrity.
+• Be impeccable with your word to create positive change.

-• Avoid making assumptions by communicating clearly and asking questions.
+• Avoid making assumptions by asking questions and communicating clearly.

 Who Should Read